Azure/azure-iot-sdk-csharp/doc/faq.md

 UWP uses the Windows Store resource model that replaces the hub-and-spoke model common to .NET Framework desktop apps.
 In UWP apps, .resw files are used to create resources.
 The format of the file is the same as .resx, but the packaging mechanism is different.
 At compile time, all the .resw files for an app are packed into a single PRI file by the MakePRI utility and included with the app's deployment package.
 At run time, the **Windows.ApplicationModel.Resources.ResourceLoader** class and the types in the **Windows.ApplicationModel.Resources.Core** namespace provide access to app resources.

 To support resources in Microsoft.Azure.Devices.Client library, the existing Resource.resx file has been copied to Resource.resw.
 The two files will now need to be kept in sync.
 Unlike in the .NET version of the library, the UWP version does not contain generated C# files.
-Instead, a new file, WinRTResources.cs is introduced.
-Whenever a new string is added to the .resx/.resw file, a corresponding entry must be copied from Resources.Designer.cs to WinRTResources.cs (follow the existing entries as an example)
+Instead, a new file, UWPResources.cs is introduced.
+Whenever a new string is added to the .resx/.resw file, a corresponding entry must be copied from Resources.Designer.cs to UWPResources.cs (follow the existing entries as an example)

 <a name="notimpluwp"/>
 ## System.NotImplementedException occurred in Microsoft.Azure.Devices.Client.winmd